-Coast Guard searching for 5 missing crew members after Alaskan crab boat sinks
+Coast Guard suspends search for 5 missing crew members after Alaskan crab boat sinks

 Crews in an MH-60 helicopter and an HC-130 airplane assisted in the rescue of the two crew members who were in a life raft.

-A Coast Guard cutter was headed to the search area.
+A Coast Guard cutter also assisted in the search.

 The crab fishing vessel's last known position was 170 miles southwest of the Coast Guard air station in Kodiak.